Zum Hauptinhalt springen

 Bloomsbury Academic (Verlag)

 Using an Ecogothic lens, this book offers a new conceptual framework for the werewolf in literature, recasting the lycanthrope as an emblem for society’s fear of untamed wilderness.
-Tracing lycanthropy from a place of liminality to hybridity and to myriad and complex subjectivities, The Ecogothihc Werewolf in Literature undermines the Gothic werewolf to show how the relationship between humans and wolves has impacted the representation of the werewolf in literature.
-Starting with Dracula and tracing lycanthropic imaginings through natural histories, folk and fairy tales to contemporary iterations in the works of Maggie Stiefvater, Annette Curtis and Anne Rice, Kaja Franck interrogates and stabilises a canon for werewolf studies.
+Tracing lycanthropy from a place of liminality to hybridity and to myriad and complex subjectivities, The Ecogothic Werewolf in Literature reassesses the Gothic werewolf to show how the relationship between humans and wolves has influenced its representation in literature.
+Starting with Dracula and tracing lycanthropic imaginings through natural histories, folk and fairy tales to contemporary iterations in the works of Maggie Stiefvater, Whitley Strieber and Glen Duncan, Kaja Franck reconsiders the trope of the ‘beast within’ in the werewolf canon.

 Introduction: The Shifting Werewolf: Bodies and Meaning Transformed